domingo, 3 de julho de 2016

 2) O segundo é Dhāraṇa, definida por Śrīla Jīva Gosvāmī como retirar a mente de tudo e fixá-la no objecto da meditação.

-3) O terceiro passo é Dhyāna. Śrīla Jīva Gosvāmī define como uma meditação especial sobre a forma e outras características de Kṛṣṇa.
+3) O terceiro passo é Dhyāna. Śrīla Jīva Gosvāmī define como uma meditação dedicada sobre a forma e outras características de Kṛṣṇa.

 4) Em quarto lugar é Anusmṛti.
 Como explicado por Śrīla Jīva Gosvāmī, denota um estado de meditação semelhante ao anterior, mas ininterrupto, como uma chuva de ambrosia.